 In this part of experiment, we focus on the difficult instances with 1000 scenarios.
-We provide the comparative results of the proposed ILPH versus CPLEX in Tables 5 and

-6, versus the progressive hedging-based methods (PHS and PHG) and RCHeur in Table 7.
+We provide the comparative results of the proposed ILPH versus CPLEX in Tables 6 and 7, versus the progressive hedging-based methods (PHS and PHG) and RCHeur in Table 9.
 Each row of these tables refers to 10 instances with 1000 scenarios with the different characteristics mentioned in Section 5.1.
 The results displayed in these tables show the advantage of the proposed method in dealing with such difficult instances.

 We apply the ILPH considering three different group sizes, of 20, 50, and 100 scenarios, the results being identified as ILPH(20), ILPH(50), and ILPH(100), respectively.
-We then compare the best obtained solution versus that of CPLEX in Table 5.
+We then compare the best obtained solution versus that of CPLEX in Table 6.
 We report the average optimality gap, OptGap, that CPLEX provides after a time limit of 8 hours.
 Note that, we consider an optimality gap of 100% for the instances for which CPLEX is unable to provide any feasible solution.
-In the "Gap" columns, we report the relative difference (%) between the best solutions found by the two algorithms (i.e., the upper bounds), noted $z{ILPH}$ and $z{CPX}$ , after 8 hour CPU time limit, computed as $100(z{ILPH}-z{CPX})/z{ILPH}$ .
+In the "Diff" columns, we report the relative difference (%) between the best solutions found by the two algorithms (i.e., the upper bounds), noted z{ILPH} and z{CPX} , after 8 hour CPU time limit, computed as $100(z{ILPH} - z{CPX})/z{ILPH}$.
 Negative values refer to the cases for which ILPH provides better solutions than CPLEX.
 The "Time" columns display the respective total computation times.

 The results show that ILPH outperforms CPLEX in all the cases, for all group sizes, providing an improvement of at least 24.72% over the best CPLEX solution, within about one third of computation time.
 Comparing the group sizes, a group size of 100 seems to yield a better performance (especially in the case of difficult instances, e.g., R6 and R9) in terms of both solution quality and computation time.
 In particular, for R9 instances with an average optimality gap of 66.37%, ILPH(100) provides solutions with an improvement of 63.58% compared to 52.42% when the group size is 20.
 This is due to the capability of Learn&Optimize to handle subproblems with many scenarios, which ultimately leads to good solutions obtained by ILPH.
+As for the results reported in Tables 5 and 6, they involve the use of "Random" grouping strategy, which is applied to define suproblems with 100 scenarios.
+This grouping strategy is then used to perform the rest of the analyses.